XpiritBV/mini-hacks/Controlling-Your-Philips-Hue/README.md

    ```

 ## Finished! ##
-You have succesfully finished this Mini-Hack!
+You have successfully finished this Mini-Hack!
 Please notify a Mini-Hack host show them the following result(s);

 - Show the orange Philips Hue.